Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 The above points help writers produce content that adds value to their readers, become more efficient, and remain inspired which can in turn fuel further creativity and output.

-Here are four steps that will allow you to facilitate better collaboration among your writers during content production for higher productivity.
+Here are four steps that will allow you to facilitate real-time collaboration among editors and your writers during content production for higher productivity.

-1. Set realistic goals for your content team
+1. Set realistic goals for your content team’s collaborative editing

-Your authors can collaborate efficiently with each other when they know what it is they are working towards.
-The first step to ensure better collaboration among your team members is to identify and set realistic goals that help you achieve your business objectives.
+Your authors can collaborate on content efficiently with each other when they know what it is they are working towards.
+The first step to ensure better collaborative writing among your team members is to identify and set realistic goals that help you achieve your business objectives.
 Here are a few goals for you to choose from:

 Blog content goals